Causes of root canal treatment failure. – Reasons why completed endodontic therapy may be unsuccessful and how it’s fixed.

 There are several issues that can make dealing with cracks especially difficult:

-- When performing a tooth’s endodontic therapy, a dentist may be unaware that a crack exists (they can be very difficult to identify), or underestimate the extent of the ones they see.
-Either way, the tooth’s problems won’t be resolved by its treatment.
+- When performing a tooth’s endodontic therapy, a dentist may be unaware that a crack exists (they can be very difficult to identify), or they may underestimate the extent of the ones they see.
+Either way, the tooth’s problem (infection residing in these cracks) can’t be resolved by performing root canal treatment.

-This might be because an inadequate “final” restoration was chosen for the tooth (such as one that didn’t provide a strengthening effect), or its permanent restoration was not placed soon enough (the damage occurred while the tooth’s provisional restoration was still in place).
+This scenario might occur if an inadequate “final” restoration was chosen for the tooth (one that didn’t provide enough strengthening effect).
+Or its permanent restoration was not placed soon enough (the damage occurred while the tooth’s temporary restoration was still in place).

-- It’s also possible for what seemed to be a minor, manageable crack at the time of the tooth’s treatment to progress.
+- It’s also possible that what seemed to be a minor, manageable crack at the time of the tooth’s treatment instead progressed.
+(Especially if the chewing or clenching forces the tooth has been subjected to are intense enough.)

 ▲ Section references – Torabinejad

-What’s the solution for failed cases involving cracked roots?
+What’s the solution for failed cases involving fractured roots?

 4) Inadequate root canal seal.

-The integrity of the seal created inside a tooth during its root canal procedure is an important factor in treatment success.
+The integrity of the seal that’s created inside a tooth during its root canal procedure is an important factor in its treatment success.

-- It serves as a barrier to the seepage of bacteria and other contaminants into or out of the tooth.
+- It acts as a barrier that prevents seepage of bacteria and other contaminants both into or out of your tooth.

-(This is important in preventing recolonization of the tooth’s root canal system by microorganisms.
-Also, any leakage from the tooth would serve as a source of constant irritation to the tissues that surround its root.)
+(Microorganisms seeping into your tooth would reestablish infection in your tooth’s root canal system.
+Leakage of residual contaminants from inside your tooth would be a constant source of irritation to the tissues that surround its root.)

 ▲ Section references – Iqbal

-What’s the solution for cases that have failed because they have lost their endodontic seal?
+What’s the solution for cases that have failed because they’ve lost their endodontic seal?

 5) Overextension of the tooth’s filling material.